mauroservienti/milestone.github.io/_posts/events-magic.md

 layout: post
 title: "Someone says event, and magically, coupling goes away"
 author: Mauro Servienti
-synopsis: "I feel events are used too many times as hammer to dismantle coupling.
+synopsis: "I feel events are used too many times as a hammer to dismantle coupling.
 Unfortunately, it's gold plating.
-It might look better, but it'll fire back in the long term and costs more."
+It might look better, but it'll fire back in the long term and cost more."
 header_image: /img/posts/events-magic/header.jpg
 tags:
 - architecture
 ---

 I know...
 I'm grumpy, and [I've been ranting lately](https://milestone.topics.it/2024/01/27/cqrs-and-es.html).
-I promise it's the last time—last famous words 😬
+I promise it's the last time—famous last words 😬

 The [Mongo DB Is Web Scale](https://youtu.be/b2F-DItXtZs?si=7oZfEm0udIHCrGZZ) cartoon always makes me roll on the floor laughing.
 If you have never seen it, those are 5 minutes well spent.
 Take a look: